real estate accounting services

 • Profitability Ratios: Gross and net profit margins assess cost efficiency.

-• Liquidity Ratios: current ratio and quick ratio measure the ability to meet short-term obligations.
+• Liquidity Ratios: Current ratio and quick ratio measure the ability to meet short-term obligations.

 • Efficiency Ratios: Inventory turnover and days sales outstanding (DSO) evaluate asset utilization and cash collection efficiency.